urasandesu/Prig/README.md

 </configuration>
 ```
 NOTE:
-* You can see full template in `Urasandesu.Prig.Framework\PilotStubber.prig.template`.
+* In the release package, you can see full template in `Urasandesu.Prig.Framework\PilotStubber.prig.template`.

 ### Step 2: Generate Stub